Kene-Okoye/kaufland-ecommerce-task/README.md

    ```sh
    npm run dev
    ```
-Or you can also expose the network to view on your mobile or other newtork connected devices using:
+You can also expose the network to view on your mobile or other network-connected devices using the:
    ```sh
    npm run dev -- --host
    ```